troglobit/watchdogd/README.md

 Most embedded systems utilise this as a way to automatically recover when they get stuck.

+### What can watchdogd do?

-Without arguments *watchdogd* can be used for this, but it can also be used to detect other system problems:
+Without arguments *watchdogd* simply runs in the background, "kicking" the WDT (via the driver).
+However, with few command line options it can also detect system problems such as:

 - Load average
 - Memory leaks